-As I am sure many of you are aware, blogging and posting videos is huge.
+As I am sure many of you are aware, blogging and posting video is huge.
 The popularity of some bloggers is amazing, some with millions and others with tens of millions of followers!
 At Rent-a-Student, we work our best to find paid part-time work and work experience for you, the student.

 Thus, this is a reminder / request for all students to re-post, re-tweet, like and generally discuss Rent-a-Student on social media.
 Today we have already posted 7 jobs for 20+ positions and still have 1 job requiring 50 students to post (awaiting confirmation of exact requirements).
 Please remember, we operate as a Not for Profit Company and you need to help us help you!
 More students = More Jobs for all!
 Spread the Word and use the Student Blog

 We find ourselves at an exciting time in history, the rise of a new era, the digital era.
 Digital tech has transformed, and continues to transform the way we do things, and to not catch the trend, would be less than ideal.